sonic-net/sonic-swss-common/common/c-api/README.md

-# C API
+# swss-common C API

 This directory contains the swss-common C API.
-The C API is an incomplete, hand-written C wrapper around functions in swss-common.
+The C API is an in-progress, hand-written C wrapper around functions in swss-common.
 Functionality is added as needed.
 It is designed to be understandable without incurring major performance penalties.
-It was primarily written to support Rust code using swss-common ([here](https://github.com/sonic-net/sonic-dash-ha/tree/master/crates/swss-common)), but it can be used to create bindings to any language that can call C functions.
+It was initially written to support Rust code using swss-common ([here](https://github.com/sonic-net/sonic-dash-ha/tree/master/crates/swss-common)), but it can be used to create bindings to any language that can call C functions.